Warner: 'Clear evidence' that Trump officials met Russians to get info

 "It's also a continuing pattern that we've seen since the election of Trump campaign and Trump administration officials who have conveniently forgotten meetings with Russians, only when they are then presented with evidence they have to recant and acknowledge those kind of meetings," the Virginia Democrat said.

-Trump Jr. said in a Tweet Monday afternoon that he is willing to "work with" the Senate Intelligence Committee "to pass on what I know."
+Trump Jr. said in a tweet Monday afternoon that he is willing to "work with" the Senate Intelligence Committee "to pass on what I know."

 "I'm not going to get into the witness list and the individuals that we have talked to or plan on talking to, but rest assured Donald Trump Jr. will be someone that we want to talk to," Warner said.